spookybear0/spookydash/README.md

+# OLD CODE, DO NOT USE
+## this is here for archival uses
+## if you do use this, please use cmake instead of what msvc usually does
+## a similar project would be maple-ml/cinnamon or geode

 # spookydash

 SpookyDash is a mod sdk to allow easier making of mods for Geometry Dash.
 It allows a modder to access most Geometry Dash functions and use all cocos2d-x classes.